skeema/skeema/doc/faq.md

 * Configuration management: You could use a system like Chef or Puppet to rewrite directories' .skeema config files periodically, ensuring that an up-to-date master IP is listed for [host](options.md#host) in each file.

-Simpler integration with etcd, Consul, and ZooKeeper is planned for future releases.
+Simpler integration with etcd, Consul, and ZooKeeper may be added in the future.